sreejithsoman52-svg/ai-cost-optimizer/README.md

 uses Claude to turn the findings into a plain-English report, and emails you a weekly summary.

-> **Governance note (Allianz):** this repo builds unattended, scheduled
-> automation with service credentials.
-If you intend to run this beyond a
-> one-off demo, register it as an EUC / AI Use Case with your OE IT
-> Function before deploying to a real AWS account.

 ## What's inside

 | Lambda              | Runs           | Does |